Using the Free Report Section on Cafe Astrology: Instructions

 Also on Cafe Astrology: Time Zone Lookup Tool.

 A very common issue with time zones: Most people know that their birth location falls within a certain time zone, such as EST (Eastern Standard Time) which is 5 hours away from UTC.
-However, when they encounter the value of 4 hours, they assume this is an error.
-However, it’s because they were born in the Eastern Time zone, but when Daylight Savings Time was in effect, and the reason for the 1-hour difference is that their time was recorded in EDT (Eastern Daylight Time).
+When they encounter the value of 4 hours, they might assume this is an error.
+However, it’s because they were born in the Eastern Time zone when Daylight Savings Time was in effect, and the reason for the 1-hour difference is that their time was recorded in EDT (Eastern Daylight Time).

 Above, on the Timeanddate.com site, you would search for the birth city (pictured above – in this example, Montreal, Quebec).